olson-sean-k/decorum/README.md

 | `from_subset`        | None    | Creates a proxy from another proxy.  |

-The `from_raw_float` and `into_raw_float` conversions are exposed by the `FloatProxy` trait, which can be used in generic code.
+The `from_raw_float` and `into_raw_float` conversions are exposed by the `FloatProxy` trait, which can be used in generic code to support different proxy types.

 ## Hashing Functions